decert-me/rareskills-solana-course/src/en/chapter_7.md

 ## Generics in Rust: the < > syntax

-Let’s consider a function that takes a value with an *arbitrary type* and returns a struct with a field foo containing that value.
+Let’s consider a function that takes a value with an *arbitrary type* and returns a struct with a field `foo` containing that value.
 Rather than writing a bunch of functions for every possible type, we can use a *generic*.

-The example struct below can be an i32 or a bool.
+The example struct below can be an `i32` or a `bool`.

 ```
 // derive the debug trait so we can print the struct to the console